 Fire Extinguisher Training Questions Answers

-b.
-You have help to fight the fire, can fight the fire with your back to an unobstructed exit, can stay low to avoid smoke, have a proper extinguisher at hand, and you have been trained how to use it.
+You have help to fight the fire, can fight the fire with your back to an unobstructed exit, can stay low to avoid smoke, have a proper extinguisher at hand, and have been trained on how to use it.
 You are the only one available to fight the fire.

 A and B Type Fire Extinguisher